-Tara Schuster is the coordinator of Student Assistance Programs in the Southern Region overseeing substance use prevention initiatives in Alabama, Georgia, Florida, Kentucky, and Tennessee.
+Tara Schuster oversees substance use prevention initiatives in Alabama, Georgia, Florida, Kentucky, and Tennessee.

-Tara joined Caron in 2010 as a Student Assistance Specialist.
+Tara joined Caron in 2010 as a student assistance specialist.
 Her role expanded and evolved into her current position, which she took on in 2020.
-During her time with Caron’s Education Alliance, she has been able to grow her regions to work with over 25,000 participants annually.
+During her time with Caron’s Education Alliance, she has grown her staff's capabilities, enabling them to work with over 25,000 participants annually.

 Prior to coming to Caron, she was a special education teacher for middle and elementary school students in Atlanta.

-Tara has her master’s in public health from Georgia College and a master’s in public administration from Georgia Southern University.
-She also has a master’s of rehabilitation counseling and certificates of graduate studies in drug and addiction studies and psychiatric rehabilitation from the University of South Carolina.
+Tara has a Master of Public Health from Georgia College & State University, Milledgeville, and a Master of Public Administration from Georgia Southern University, Statesboro.
+She also has a Master of Rehabilitation Counseling and certificates of graduate studies in drug and addiction studies and psychiatric rehabilitation from the University of South Carolina, Columbia.